COMMITTED TO RECOVERING THE HEART OF YOUTH THROUGH SPORTS

 After graduation, Dana headed to Israel where she fulfilled a dream of playing professional soccer.
 With her club ASA Tel Aviv, she won two League Titles and three qualifications into the UEFA Champions League Tournament in Cyprus (2013), Portugal (2014), and The Netherlands (2015).
 She also represented the Israeli Women’s National Team.
 While living and playing in Tel Aviv, Dana worked for an Israeli tech start-up company in the areas of Marketing and Customer Support and earned an International MBA from Tel Aviv University.

 After her few years in Israel, Dana returned to Nashville where she began a coaching career in both club and school athletics and put her MBA to use as she began working for a few tech start-ups, including an app for soccer individual training called Techne Futbol.
-Dana worked for Techne for three years as their Customer Relations Manager and helped the company grow to be the top resource for technical training around the world that it is today.
+Dana worked for Techne for three years as their Customer Relations Manager and helped the company grow to be one of the top resources for technical training around the world.

 In line with her work, Dana still enjoys playing soccer and is a fitness junkie.
-You can catch her on the trails of Percy Warner, throwing some weights around in a gym or just randomly breaking into a plank, and on the field in a Nashville Rhythm jersey playing for the city’s WPSL team.
+You can catch her on the trails of Percy Warner, throwing some weights around at CrossFit, or testing out the seasonal flavors at Five Daughters Bakery.

 Business Development Coordinator